TheOdinProject/curriculum/html_css/floats.md

 Say you want to take your image and your first paragraph, and put them into a box that will contain those two elements.
 If we attempt to `float: left;` the image so that the first paragraph is on its right, and then `clear` a second paragraph past the box container - it won't work!
 This happens because the float was taken out of the normal flow of the document, and even though the second paragraph comes after the first paragraph, it will no longer clear.
 The most modern solution to this problem is to use `display: flow-root`, which creates a miniature layout within the page, inside of which everything is contained.

-Problems such as this one used to require various hacks to work around, and are part of the reason why using floats to create layouts is now considered a [legacy layout method](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Legacy_Layout_Methods), and using CSS Grid or Flexbox is preferred.
+Problems such as this used to require various hacks to work around, and are part of the reason why using floats to create layouts is now considered a [legacy layout method](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Legacy_Layout_Methods).
+Today, using CSS Grid or Flexbox is preferred.

 ### Shapes
 Wrapping text around images with float is relatively straightforward, but you can also have fun with other shapes by using `shapes-outside`.
 This property allows text to wrap around various shapes, which you can read about in [this article by css-tricks](https://css-tricks.com/almanac/properties/s/shape-outside/).